Guidance

 9 Provide ongoing support

 If a specialist child interview is not required, we are responsible for making sure that the parents or caregivers get referred to the appropriate support and intervention services, and for advising them about what happens next.
-This is also important to help them manage and support their tamariki now and in the future.
+This is also important to help them manage and support their tamariki or rangatahi now and in the future.

 Children’s Action Plan and Vulnerable Children Act 2014 | Ministry of Justice